paulissoft/oracle-tools/docs/docs/configuration.md

 {: .no_toc }

-This chapter describes the configuration you can define for Oracle Tools.
+This chapter describes the configuration you can define for PATO.
 {: .fs-6 .fw-300 }

 ## Table of contents